strangeideas/drstrangechild/README.md

 # drstrangechild
-a proof of concept website
+a proof of concept choose your own adventure website
-#drstrangechild